-The next step is to conduct research to establish the current status of response and recovery planning in the province.
+The next step is to conduct research to establish the current status of response and recovery planning in the district municipality.
 Your pre-planning research should include the following four aspects:

-- 1. identifying any existing response and recovery plans and other relevant documents that must be taken into account or may have an impact on the planning that you intend to do: - 2. simultaneously gathering vital information for the resource database for the Disaster Risk Management Information Management System; - 3. identifying useful reference material, guidelines and plans of a similar nature drawn up by municipalities, other provinces, countries and organisations for use by the planning teams; and - 4. conducting an in-depth review of the findings of disaster risk assessments conducted by all the municipalities in the province in order to identify response and recovery planning priorities for the province as a whole.
+- 1. identifying any existing response and recovery plans and other relevant documents that must be taken into account or may have an impact on the planning that you intend to do: - 2. simultaneously gathering vital information for the resource database for the Disaster Risk Management Information Management System; - 3. identifying useful reference material, guidelines and plans of a similar nature drawn up by other municipalities, provinces, countries and organisations for use by the planning teams; and - 4. conducting an in-depth review of the findings of the district municipality's disaster risk assessment.

-Conduct your research among the municipalities and agencies with disaster response and recovery planning responsibilities to identify whether they have any existing plans that should be taken into account.
-Your research must also consider any other documents such as existing by-laws, directives or authorisations; agreements such as MAAs, MOUs and Implementation Protocols that are relevant to your planning; relevant development plans, frameworks and strategies that may have an impact on your planning; and reports and reviews on disasters that have occurred in your province or in neighbouring provinces or countries (if relevant).
+Conduct your research among the agencies with disaster response and recovery planning responsibilities to identify whether they have any existing plans that should be taken into account.
+Your research must also consider any other documents such as existing by-laws, directives or authorisations; agreements such as MAAs, MOUs and Implementation Protocols that are relevant to your planning; relevant development plans, frameworks and strategies that may have an impact on your planning; and reports and reviews on disasters that have occurred in the area of your district municipality or in neighbouring municipalities or countries (if relevant).

-Remember to review any existing response and recovery plans of national organs of state that could have a bearing on your planning as well.
+Remember to review any existing response and recovery plans of provincial and national organs of state that could have a bearing on your planning as well.